PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 * Google Chrome or Microsoft Edge Browser

 The performance for Python will be very poor if these system requirements are not satisfied.

+## Uninstall

+Before proceeding uninstall any version of Python or Python distributions you may have previously installed such as Anaconda, Miniconda, Mambaforge or Miniforge.
+Uninstall any standalone Spyder and any other Python IDEs.
+This will clean up your computer and prevent any confusion.

+If you have two versions of one of these distributions installed and have uninstalled the latest version .
+The Windows 11 Installed Apps may still have the old version remaining but have problems removing it.
+In such a scenario you may get better results by accessing the older Windows 7 Programs and Features.
+This can be accessed by pressing ```⊞``` and ```r``` to open up a run dialog.
+Input ```appwiz.cpl```.

 ## Mambaforge Install